ttlion/sdtDBNsGUI/README.md

     <em>Display of tab 7 in <b>Attribute inference</b> mode, after making inference</em>
 </p>

-The inference output presented in the previous image is the same output obtained when the distributions are determined in [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2-inference-on-specific-attributes-of-a-learned-sdtdbn-with-dynamic-and-static-attributes).
+The inference output presented in the previous image is the same output obtained when the distributions are estimated in [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2-inference-on-specific-attributes-of-a-learned-sdtdbn-with-dynamic-and-static-attributes).

 When making inference as shown in the previous image, the inference output is also saved in a file with the name provided by the user in the GUI (**exampleOut.csv** in the example of the previous image).
 This file is created in the same directory of the sdtDBN GUI program.